-Hydrologic restoration restores freshwater flows through man-made channels, gates or similar structures to reduce or prevent saltwater intrusion, which can be harmful to wetland marshes.
-This project type can control salinity levels, preventing the die-off of freshwater plants and trees.
-Hydrologic restoration projects can also help maintain optimal salinities needed for the success of other restoration projects, such as oyster reef and marsh creation projects.
+Hydrologic restoration improves freshwater flows to reduce or prevent harmful saltwater intrusion.
+These projects control salinity levels, preventing the die-off of freshwater plants and trees.
+Hydrologic restoration projects can also help maintain optimal salinities needed for the success of other restoration types, such as oyster reef and marsh creation projects.

 Oyster Reef Restoration

 Oyster reef restoration uses natural and man-made materials to encourage the establishment of oysters to create living shorelines.
 Oyster reefs have the advantage of long-term sustainability, continuing to grow vertically to offset relative sea level rise, while providing significant fisheries habitat and improving water quality.
 Robust oyster reefs can reduce waves on adjacent wetlands, thereby reducing erosion on marsh creation and barrier island restoration projects.